Bxbxr/Projects-Manager/README.md

 # Projects-Manager

-This is a small project made by Laravel frame work to help you finish your projects systematically.
+This is a small project made by Laravel frame work to help you finish your projects systematically and fully true.